Curzon Park Abbey: History

 led to an increasing simplification in the style of monastic life.
 The present Community is responding to the call for renewal within the Church, and finding an authentic role in society today.

 In July 1988 the community of nuns moved to a much smaller property in Curzon Park, Chester, where they also have a small retreat house.
 The main Abbey building is a converted late 19th Century mansion constructed mainly of red brick.
 A chapel was built on the Curzon Park Abbey site in 1997.

+On 8 June 2021, the Holy See authorised the affiliation of the Curzon Park Abbey to the community of Stanbrook Abbey.